rancher/rancher-docs/versioned_docs/version-2.7/how-to-guides/advanced-user-guides/enable-api-audit-log-in-downstream-clusters.md

 <Tabs groupId="k8s-distro">
 <TabItem value="RKE2" default>

-### Method 1: set the `audit-policy-file` option in `machineGlobalConfig`
+### Method 1 (Recommended): Set `audit-policy-file` in `machineGlobalConfig`

-Unlike in the upstream RKE2 where the value of the `audit-policy-file` option is expected to be the path to the audit policy file, in Rancher you can set the `audit-policy-file` option with the content, and Rancher will convert it to a file and configure RKE2 server options.
+You can set `audit-policy-file` the configuration, Rancher delivers the file to target nodes, and sets the proper options in the RKE2 server.

 Example:
 ```yaml